 Micmac Laboratory

-About Micmac Laboratory
+About Mi’kmaq (Micmac) Laboratory

-Micmac Environmental Laboratory is equipped with state of the art laboratory instrumentation and performs all analytical work using U.S..
+Mi’kmaq (Micmac) Environmental Laboratory is equipped with state of the art laboratory instrumentation and performs all analytical work using U.S..
 Environmental Protection Agency (EPA) and Maine Department of Environmental Protection (MDEP) approved drinking water analysis methods.
 Micmac Environmental Laboratory follows quality assurance and quality control measures to ensure that all analytical results are of the highest quality and accuracy.

 Cherish Cole, Environmental Laboratory Manager and Analyst